How Do I Get a UK Health and Care Visa in 2021?

 4.4 Sponsorship – 20 Points

 To get Health and Care Visa UK an applicant needs to score 20 points for sponsorship.
-Accordingly, to secure 20 Points for Sponsorship an applicant needs to satisfy the requirements relating to:
+Accordingly, to secure 20 Points for Sponsorship an applicant needs to satisfy the UK Health and Care Visa Eligibility Requirements relating to:

 - Valid Certificate of Sponsorship